homebysix/auto-update-magic/README.md

 - **Firefox.jss** recipe override

-This file determines what happens when autopkg runs the Firefox.jss recipe.
+This recipe determines what happens when autopkg runs the Firefox.jss recipe.
 It's a good one to use as a template for other apps.

 Note that there is a ParentRecipe specified, so you should subscribe to the `github.com/autopkg/recipes` repo.

+- **Firefox-SelfService.jss** recipe override

+This recipe allows you to run a Firefox auto update policy side-by-side with another Firefox policy for Self Service.

 - **PolicyTemplate.xml** policy template

-This determines the parameters of the policy updated when the `.jss` recipe runs.
+This determines the parameters of the policy updated when a standard `.jss` recipe runs.
 You will modify this file if you need to change the trigger used, or add Self Service information to the policy, for example.

+- **PolicyTemplate-SelfService.xml** policy template

+This determines the parameters of the policy updated when a `_____-SelfService.jss` recipe runs.

 - **SmartGroupTemplate.xml** smart group template